univention/univention-corporate-server/packaging/univention-l10n/README.md

 ### New packages

-1. Depends on package `univention-ucs-translation-template` for build in `debian/control`:
+1. Depends on package `univention-l10n-tools` for build in `debian/control`:

 		Source: ...
 		Build-Depends:
-		 univention-ucs-translation-template,
+		 univention-l10n-tools,

 2. Invoke command in `debian/rules`: